PSLmodels/PFL-CM/documentation/takeup_assumptions.md

  - Recommended value: 0.159
    - Source: Fraction of employees who took leave the last 12 months, among FMLA eligible and covered employees, from [Klerman, Daley and Pozniak, (2012)](https://www.dol.gov/asp/evaluation/fmla/FMLA-2012-Technical-Report.pdf).
  - Limitations:
-   - Minimum: 0
+   - Minimum: 0 (strict requirement)
-   - Maximum: 1
+   - Maximum: 1 (recommendation)
+ - Note: A value greater than 1 should be interpreted as every eligible person taking paid leave at least once per year.

 ## Reduced take-up assumptions
 These parameters reduce the take-up rates for different types of leave.
 The parametes apply to each type of leave: